Steve’s Basic BBQ Rub

 I believe that almost anything grilled or smoked tastes better with a rub.
-I have many different rubs for different meats and flavours, but this is my go-to seasoning.
+I have many different rubs for different meats and flavours, but this BBQ rub is my go-to seasoning.
 This is ideal for chicken and pork.
 It even works great with beef and seafood.

 I usually make triple this recipe and keep it in a massive mason jar and it lasts me a month or two.
 It is awesome on ribs and chicken.
 It also tastes great on pork chops.